RiverrFinance/Riverr-Vaults/README.md

-# **Liquidity Manager Actor**
+# **Vault Actor**

-The Liquidity Manager actor serves as an asset manager for the entire Riverr Protocol infrastructure.
+The Vault actor serves as an asset manager for the entire Riverr Protocol infrastructure.
 Each vault houses one collateral asset and its corresponding lock token.
 This document provides a detailed explanation of the Vault Canister's functionality, including depositing tokens, trading, providing leverage, and staking.

 ## **Mechanism of Operation**